Sec-ant/BDSupReader/README.md

 ### Features
 * Acquire all the information that the subtitle carries, please refer to [US Patent US 20090185789 A1](https://encrypted.google.com/patents/US20090185789?cl=da) for details;
-* Acquire start and end timestamp for each caption;
+* Acquire the start and end timestamp for each caption;
 * Acquire and save images of each caption;
-* Acquire and save the screen image, which means not only the images themselves, but also their placements, of each caption;
+* Acquire and save the screen image, which means not only the images themselves, but also their placements on the screen, of each caption;
 * Assign weights for each screen image according to their transparency value.
 (Fade in or out captions have small weights relativley)

 ### Known Issues